lizadaly/utopia-novels/books/arqtiq/book.md

 It is gone, and we too are going out.

-Globe protected from the dazzling light we look around and see a slow-going meteor—_the rest had flew so fast, we had not time to read them.
+Globe protected from the dazzling light we look around and see a slow-going meteor—the rest had flew so fast, we had not time to read them.

 This is so like our globe in which we ride.
 I cry, "Is _this_ a sky